RateMyPlacement and RateMyApprenticeship are now Higherin: Learn More

 What levels of economics apprenticeships are there?

-Higher and degree apprenticeships last anywhere between three and five years.
+Degree apprenticeships usually last between four and five years.
 They are equivalent to a Bachelor’s or Master’s degree (some apprenticeships combine both and are known as integrated degrees, so you’ll work towards both).

 • Five GCSEs at grades 4 to 9 and above (C to A*) including Maths and English